awsdocs/amazon-s3-userguide/doc_source/querying-glacier-archives.md

-### Provisioned Capacity<a name="querying-glacier-archives-expedited-capacity"></a>
+### Provisioned capacity<a name="querying-glacier-archives-expedited-capacity"></a>

 Provisioned capacity helps ensure that your retrieval capacity for expedited retrievals is available when you need it\.
-Each unit of capacity ensures that at least three expedited retrievals can be performed every five minutes and provides up to 150 MB/s of retrieval throughput\.
+Each unit of capacity ensures that at least three expedited retrievals can be performed every 5 minutes and provides up to 150 MB/s of retrieval throughput\.
 For more information, see [Provisioned capacity](restoring-objects-retrieval-options.md#restoring-objects-expedited-capacity)\.